hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	If text quote at begin or end of cell content, auto insert at the other end, if missing.

 	If text quote some where in the middle of cell content, replace with a placeholder char.

+* Any looping in =expression calculations and or very very long (2000+) cell-to-cell dependency chaining will be identified and result in None result.
+However if such entries are there, editing of spreadsheet will take few seconds after each edit.

+  [DevelNote]

+  * If CALCLOOPMAX is reduced to 200, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified and all related cells will be error tagged.

+    This also ensures that those cells will no longer be considered in future =expression calculations.

 for more details refer to the documentation below.